FREQUENTLY ASKED QUESTIONS

 Where is Orvieto?

-Orvieto is an ancient hill town in the region of Umbria about half way between Florence and Rome.
+Orvieto is a hill town in the region of Umbria about half way between Florence and Rome.
 It was originally founded by the Etruscans, an ancient people who were probably from Greece.
 Their necropolis is famous for frescoes that depict celebrations, assignations, and banquets.
 Later, the Romans came.
-By the time of the Renaissance, the popes were using Orvieto as a resort and a place to escape their enemies because it's well fortified and has its own water supply.
+By the time of the Renaissance, the popes were using Orvieto as a resort and a place to escape their enemies because the town well fortified and has its own natural water supply.
 Pope Clement built the famous cathedral with the gold mosaic facade that can be seen for miles.
 The Signorelli fresco inside is regarded as one of the most important works of the Renaissance and is thought to have influenced Michelangelo.

 Why did you set your novel in Italy and specifically Orvieto?